-4 Module coordinator Prof. Dr. Regina Therese Riphahn 5 Contents Endogeneity in the linear regression model; instrumental variables estimation; static and dynamic panel data models; matching; difference- in-differences estimation; regression discontinuity design; quantile regression; practical application of methods using statistics software STATA 6 Learning objectives and skills Based on the introductory econometrics module "Ökonometrie" students acquire specialized knowledge in panel und evaluation methods and apply it using the statistics software STATA.
+4 Module coordinator Prof. Dr. Regina Therese Riphahn 5 Contents Endogeneity in the linear regression model; instrumental variables estimation; static and dynamic panel data models; matching; difference-in-differences estimation; regression discontinuity design; quantile regression; practical application of methods using statistics software STATA 6 Learning objectives and skills Based on the introductory econometrics module "Ökonometrie" students acquire specialized knowledge in panel und evaluation methods and apply it using the statistics software STATA.
 Students evaluate to what degree empirical patterns can be interpreted as causal and decide to what extent problems of endogeneity can be solved via panel data or exogeneous variation.
 Students can produce own empirical analyses.
-7 Prerequisites Basic knowledge in statistics and econometrics 8 Integration in curriculum semester: 3;1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 10 Method of examination Written examination (60 minutes) 11 Grading procedure Written examination (100%) 100 % written exam (a voluntarily submitted homework can account for 20 % of the final grade if it improves the grade.
+7 Prerequisites Basic knowledge in statistics and econometrics 8 Integration in curriculum semester: 3;1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 10 Method of examination Written examination (60 minutes) for 20 % of the final grade if it improves the grade.
+In the homework empirical analysis is performed based on Stata.
+The final grade of improved by up to 0.7 points.
+However, the exam must be passed 100 % written exam (a voluntarily submitted homework can account for 20 % of the final grade if it improves the grade.
 In the homework an empirical analysis is performed based on Stata.
 The final grade can be improved by up to 0.7 points.
 However, the exam must be passed.
-The homework only counts towards final grades in the semester in which they are produced, i.e. only in the winter semester.)
-12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h
+The homework only counts towards final grades in the semester in which 12 Module frequency only in winter semester Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester Teaching and examination language english english

-14 Module duration second half of winter semester (blocked course, 4 SWS lecture and 4 SWS exercise class per week); one half of a semester 15 Teaching and examination language english Wooldridge, J.M., 2010, Econometric Analysis of Cross Section and Panel Data, 2.ed., MIT Press.
+Wooldridge, J.M., 2010, Econometric Analysis of Cross Section and Panel Data, 2.ed., MIT Press.
 Greene, William H., 2020, Econometric Analysis, 8. ed., Pearson, New Jersey 16 Bibliography Cameron, C.A. and P.K.
 Trivedi, 2005, Microeconometrics.
 Methods and Applications, Cambridge University Press Angrist, J. and JS.
 Pischke, 2009, Mostly Harmless Econometrics, Princeton University Press, Princeton, and Oxford.
 Verbeek, M., 2017, A Guide to Modern Econometrics, 5. ed., Wiley.

-1 Module name 38126 Political Economy of the Middle East 5 ECTS 2 Courses / lectures Masterseminar: Political Economy of the Middle East (2 SWS) Yes - 3 Lecturers
+1 Module name 38126 Political Economy of the Middle East 5 ECTS 2 Courses / lectures Masterseminar: Political Economy of the Middle East (2 SWS) Yes - 3 Lecturers Dr. Stephanie Müssig Prof. Dr. Christine Binzel